Skip to main content

 Indwelling catheters

-These remain in place for many days or weeks.
-They are held in position by an inflated balloon in the bladder.
+Indwelling catheters stay in place for many days or weeks.
+They are held in place by an inflated balloon in the bladder.

 Looking after your catheter

-You should be able to live a normal life with a urinary catheter.
-You should be able to carry out normal activities.
-For example, working, exercising, swimming and having sex.
+You can live well with a urinary catheter and continue to do everyday things.
+For example, driving, exercising, swimming and having sex.

 You can put the catheter and bag under clothes.